xuchen312/ceTDP-Cons-SPM/README.md

 ## Result Display

-The main **ceTDP-Cons-SPM** results are summarised with a result table ```TabDat``` that can be visualised from the graphics window in SPM, returned to the workspace, and exported to a CSV file.
+The main **ceTDP-cons-SPM** results are summarised with a result table ```TabDat``` that can be visualised from the graphics window in SPM, returned to the workspace, and exported to a CSV file.
 An example of such summary tables is as below.
 ```
 Statistics: p-values adjusted for search volume
 ================================================================================